mscroggs/cargo-templated-examples/README.md

 ```
 would lead to the command `cargo mpirun --example intro_demo --release` being run.

+If commands are set in both places and do not match, then cargo-templated-example will panic.

 ### Templating
 A template variable can be included in a run command by including the variable name
 between pairs of curly braces.
 For example, the line